JustinMorgan/MEANSandbox/README.md

-# MeanSandbox
+# MEAN-Sandbox
-This is a playground project to explore Node.js and the MEAN stack.
-It's an experimental project, and very much a work in progress. **Comments, suggestions, and pull requests are welcome.**
+This is a playground project to explore Node.js and the MEAN (MongoDB, Express, Angular, and Node) stack.
+It's an experimental project, and very much a work in progress. **Comments, suggestions, and pull requests welcome.**

-# Features
+#Features
-## Dynamic REST API generation
+##Dynamic REST API generation
 This is the most useful feature of the project.
-Given a MongoDB connection string and a JSON map of your data structure, the site will automagically wire up a REST API for each data type in the schema.
+Given a connection string and a JSON schema list, the site will automagically wire up a REST back-end for each data type in the list.

-## Dynamic Angular front-end generation
+##Dynamic Angular front-end generation
 Using the same schema.json file as the API factory, the front end produces an Angular CRUD SPA for each data type.

-## CoffeeScript and Stylus bundling
+##CoffeeScript and Stylus bundling
 All server- and client-side scripts are written in CoffeeScript.
 All stylesheets are written in Stylus.
 In production mode, client-side (and possibly server-side) code will be precompiled, bundled together, and minified.
 In dev mode, client js/css is rendered on the fly.

-# Topics for exploration
+#Topics for exploration
 I'll be experimenting with implementation, code organization, design patterns, and best practices in various areas of Node development.
 - REST API
-  - Dynamically-generated API hooks
 - Jade view templates
 - SASS, LESS, and/or Stylus
 - Authentication
 - Code generation (generate API, client, and templates according to schema)
 - Angular model validation
-- AngularUI's UI-Router state engine
 - Node development in CoffeeScript
   - Rendering CoffeeScript assets as JS
   - Performance when not precompiled